mrlunchbox777/advent-of-code-2025/days/day10/README.md

 ## Algorithm

-The program uses Breadth-First Search (BFS) to find the shortest path from the initial state (all off) to the desired state.
+The program uses Breadth-First Search (BFS) to find the shortest path from the initial state to the target state.
 This guarantees finding the minimum number of selections needed.

+In toggle mode, BFS explores all possible toggle states until finding one matching the desired state.
+In counter mode, BFS explores all possible counter combinations until finding one matching the target counts.

 ## Implementation Details

-- **Machine struct**: Holds the desired state and available options
+- **Machine struct**: Holds the desired state, target counts, and available options
-- **ParseMachine**: Parses input lines into Machine structs
+- **ParseMachine**: Parses input lines into Machine structs, extracting both toggle states and target counts
-- **ApplyOption**: Applies an option to toggle specified positions
+- **ApplyOption**: Applies an option to toggle specified positions (toggle mode)
+- **ApplyOptionCounter**: Applies an option to increment counters at specified positions (counter mode)
-- **Solve**: Uses BFS to find the minimum path to the desired state
+- **Solve**: Uses BFS to find the minimum path to the desired state (toggle mode)
+- **SolveCounter**: Uses BFS to find the minimum path to the target counts (counter mode)
-- **ProcessLines**: Processes all lines and accumulates results
+- **ProcessLines**: Processes all lines in the specified mode and accumulates results

 ## Thoughts On AI Solutions

 1. The AI understood the requirements and generated a complete solution.
 I actually made a typo and said that line 1 should be 3 selections when it is actually 2, but the AI still produced correct logic.
+It did have to be interrupted and restarted once.
 2. I tested the solution against the puzzle input and it worked correctly.
+3. I asked it to solve part 2 and it seemed to find a working answer, but it was too slow when tested with the puzzle input.
+I asked the AI to optimize it.

 TODO: summary of thoughts